Buckingham Palace: Early 20th century (1901–1945)

 During the First World War, which lasted from 1914 until 1918, the palace escaped unscathed.
 Its more valuable contents were evacuated to Windsor, but the royal family remained in residence.
 The King imposed rationing at the palace, much to the dismay of his guests and household.
 To the King's later regret, David Lloyd George persuaded him to go further and ostentatiously lock the wine cellars and refrain from alcohol, to set a good example to the supposedly inebriated working class.
 The workers continued to imbibe, and the King was left unhappy at his enforced abstinence.

 George V's wife, Queen Mary, was a connoisseur of the arts and took a keen interest in the Royal Collection of furniture and art, both restoring and adding to it.
-Queen Mary also had many new fixtures and fittings installed, such as the pair of marble Empire-style chimneypieces by Benjamin Vulliamy, dating from 1810, which the Queen had installed in the ground floor Bow Room, the huge low room at the centre of the garden façade.
+Queen Mary also had many new fixtures and fittings installed, such as the pair of marble Empire style chimneypieces by Benjamin Vulliamy, dating from 1810, in the ground floor Bow Room, the huge low room at the centre of the garden façade.
 Queen Mary was also responsible for the decoration of the Blue Drawing Room.
 This room, 69 ft long, previously known as the South Drawing Room, has a ceiling designed by Nash, coffered with huge gilt console brackets.
 In 1938, the northwest pavilion, designed by Nash as a conservatory, was converted into a swimming pool.